richardanaya/wasm-module/README.md

 ```

 # Want small web assembly modules?
+You can drastically reduce the size of your web assembly modules by:

 * be sure to make your library`#![no_std]`
 * utilize the `alloc` crate for standard data structues
 * ONLY use dependent libraries that are `#![no_std]`